 Jon Opstad

-Jon Opstad is a London-based composer, working across film, television, contemporary dance and concert music.
+Jon Opstad is a London-based composer, working across film, television, contemporary dance, concert music and album projects.
 His music often combines contemporary classical elements with electronics, merging acoustic instrumentation with both modern and vintage electronic instruments and techniques.

-Other television scores include two episodes of Charlie Brooker’s cult dystopian Netflix/Channel 4 series Black Mirror (White Bear, and the feature-length special White Christmas starring Jon Hamm); the second series of ITV thriller Safe House, starring Stephen Moyer; 5-part BBC thriller Thirteen, starring Jodie Comer; the acclaimed BAFTA-winning Channel 4 docudrama The Murder Detectives; BAFTA-winning BBC single drama Don’t Take My Baby from writer Jack Thorne; BAFTA-nominated TV movie Cyberbully starring Maisie Williams; Channel 4’s The Watchman, starring Stephen Graham; and the Savile episode of Louis Theroux’s hard-hitting documentary series for BBC Two.
+Other scores include BBC period drama The Woman In White; 10-part Amazon Prime dystopian sci-fi drama The Feed, starring David Thewlis; two seasons of crime thriller We Hunt Together; powerful BBC feature documentary Surviving 9/11; hit Netflix documentary series Trainwreck: Woodstock ’99; the second series of ITV thriller Safe House; 5-part BBC thriller Thirteen, starring Jodie Comer; the acclaimed BAFTA-winning Channel 4 docudrama The Murder Detectives; BAFTA-winning BBC single drama Don’t Take My Baby from writer Jack Thorne; BAFTA-nominated TV movie Cyberbully; Channel 4’s The Watchman; and the Savile episode of Louis Theroux’s hard-hitting documentary series for BBC Two.

 Jon studied music at Cambridge University and film music at the National Film & Television School.
-After graduating he began his career by working extensively as an additional music composer, programmer and orchestrator for a range of composers including Jocelyn Pook, Max Richter, Martin Phipps, Ruth Barrett, Sheridan Tongue and Richard Thomas, across many film, television and stage projects.
-Jon was also additional music composer for the Oscar-nominated film Theeb.
+After graduating, he began his career by working extensively as an additional music composer, programmer and orchestrator for a range of composers including Jocelyn Pook, Martin Phipps, Ruth Barrett, Sheridan Tongue and Richard Thomas, across many film, television and stage projects.
+Jon combines his classical music education with extensive knowledge and experience of other areas of music including electronic music and jazz.
+He is highly experienced in the use of analogue synthesisers and his London studio includes an extensive collection of vintage instruments.
+He is also a published writer on the history and analysis of jazz.

 Audio